Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Discussion

 \section{Discussion}

-\textbf{Some reporting gaps reflect structural difficulty while others reflect strategic deprioritization.} Our results suggest reporting gaps stem from different causes.
+\paragraph{Some reporting gaps reflect structural difficulty while others reflect strategic deprioritization.} Our results suggest reporting gaps stem from different causes.
 Privacy and data/content moderation labor remain sparsely reported due to the lack of reliable methodologies, making even well-intentioned efforts difficult.
 One interviewee noted the absence of meaningful evaluations across categories and the \textit{``incredibly time consuming [effort] to design new frameworks''} (FP2).
-By contrast, environmental cost and emissions were consistently reported in earlier years but have sharply declined, showing reporting is feasible when organizational will exists but has been deprioritized as incentives shifted.
-FP1 confirmed that evaluations are often only run if they \textit{``support product adoption, directly affect business metrics, or if regulation forces us.''}

-\textbf{Third-party evaluators help close gaps but remain constrained without disclosures.} Third-party evaluations address weaknesses in first-party reporting.
+By contrast, environmental cost and emissions were consistently reported in earlier years but have sharply declined, showing that reporting is feasible when organizational will exists but that shifts in incentives can result in the deprioritization of reporting.
+FP1 confirmed that evaluations often only run if they \textit{``support product adoption, directly affect business metrics, or if regulation forces us.''} \paragraph{Third-party evaluators help close gaps but remain constrained without disclosures.} Third-party evaluations address weaknesses in first-party reporting.
 Independent actors often provide the most thorough analyses of bias, performance disparities, and sensitive content, compensating for areas where developers report little or nothing.
 A for-profit interviewee noted first-party hesitancy to highlight risks and reinforced why academia and nonprofits drive social impact evaluation.
-Yet these efforts face limits: for labor practices, financial costs, or environmental impacts, reliable evidence requires some underlying data such as amount of compute used or developer disclosures (e.g., how many labelers from which countries were involved for which tasks).
-Environmental measures are important as \text{``if we're doing this thing and it's ruining the environment, then that's one of the most important things we should know''} (FP3), but numerous challenges exist in reporting environmental impact, including translating from \textit{``energy usage to actual power consumption,''} as power consumption can vary based on the data centers location and some \textit{``compute providers...for competitive reason...will not tell you the zip code of their data center,''} which they lack due to not owning their own computing systems (NP1).
+Yet these efforts face limits: for labor practices, financial costs, or environmental impacts, reliable evidence requires some underlying data such as amount of compute used or developer disclosures (e.g., how many labellers from which countries were involved for which tasks).
+Environmental measures are important as if generative AI is \textit{``ruining the environment, then that's one of the most important things we should know''} (FP3), but numerous challenges exist in reporting environmental impact, including translating from \textit{``energy usage to actual power consumption,''} as power consumption can vary based on the data centers location and some \textit{``compute providers...will not tell you the zip code of their data center.''} These constraints are consistent with previously identified third-party access barriers in AI accountability more broadly~\cite{raji2022outsideroversight}.